NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/03 - Initializing Vault with Dev Server Mode/2 03 - Initializing Vault with Dev Server Mode.md

         - Very insecure
         - All data is stored in-memory ⇒ Any data stored will be lost upon restart
     - Prod
-- Vault can be started as a server in “dev” mode via the following command:
+- Vault can be started as a server in "dev" mode via the following command:

 ```bash
 vault server -dev